Tourism and travel services online: how to make money

 - The second half of summer is a down period.

 When creating your site, take care with traffic conversion.
 Traffic from different sites, pages, locations, and form types has different conversion rates.
 Special tools can help you pinpoint those that work best for you.
-Our affiliates have access to additional markers for this purpose.
+Our affiliates have access to Sub ID for this purpose.

 An affiliate can put a marker on each traffic source, form, and affiliate link and conduct A/B testing.
 The marker can retain the site structure (main.germany.berlin.top) or the search queries that drew in users.